This article was updated in October 2020

 Benefits of Accreditation

-Accredited investors can invest in certain unregistered investments such as private placements, hedge funds, venture capital and private equity real estate funds like those offered by Caliber.
+Accredited investors can invest in certain unregistered investments such as private placements, hedge funds, venture capital and private equity real estate funds.
 The regulations were initially created by the SEC as a way to protect investors who may not be able to weather the financial risks associated with unregistered securities.
 Because of their high net worth, accredited investors are considered more capable of taking on increased risk and more sophisticated in their investment knowledge.

 Other Investment Options